Millions Will Call In Sick After the Super Bowl: Here’s Why That’s a Bad Move

 Not every sick day should be seen as getting out of work by an employer, but there are certain events, like Super Bowl Sunday, that make the proximity to your sick day a wee bit suspicious.
 For the most part, it’s impossible for your employer to really know whether you’re sick or not.
 But if you’re calling in because you need to emotionally recover after your team loses, you might want to lay low for the day.

 Your manager would have grounds to fire you should they discover your absenteeism.
 And it’s no wonder the Monday after is a hard time for employers to weather.
-Super Bowl 2018 was expected to potentially cost businesses at least an estimated $3 billion, CNBC reported.
+Super Bowl 2020 was expected to potentially cost businesses $620 million in lost productivity, according to a study conducted by Office Pulse.

 You’re Wasting a Sick Day

 However, the Super Bowl is not exactly conducive to a healthy lifestyle.
-From the food choices to the amount of people you’re likely surrounded by, coupled with the fact it takes place in the winter, your Super Bowl party could be called a biological hazard site.
 So if you do seriously need a sick day, use it.

 You Might Have Bigger Problems